Jenkins for Unity with DigitalOcean

 - How To Install Jenkins on Ubuntu 18.04

 - My UnityBuild.cs located within your project.
-It should be placed within an Editor folder which can be anywhere in your project.
+It should be contained within an Editor folder which itself resides within the Assets folder.
+Assets -> Editor -> UnityBuild.cs for example.

 For those who are not quite as comfortable in the Linux environment just yet I also recommend installing a VNC client which will allow you to stream the video feed to your computer and interact with a GUI for the parts that you do not know off the top of your head in the terminal.